 Sciatica Symptom 3 – Numbness, Tingling, or Weakness

-Many sciatica sufferers experience sensations other than pain thoughout the affected areas.
+Many sciatica sufferers experience sensations other than pain throughout the affected areas.
 For example, patients may have to deal with numbness or tingling.
 This can affect the entire leg and even extend into the foot.
-This condition may also result in weakness in the affected leg making it difficult to stand or walk for long periods of time.
+This condition may also result in weakness in the affected leg.
+As a result, it can be difficult to stand or walk for long periods of time.